 Microsoft Exchange Online

 Exchange is available as a standalone hosted service from Microsoft.
-You can also get Microsoft Exchange as part of an Microsoft Office 365 plan that includes Microsoft Office apps, Microsoft SharePoint, and Microsoft Skype for Business.
+You can also get Exchange as part of an Office 365 plan that includes Office apps, SharePoint, and Skype for Business.
 It’s easier than ever to provide your users with the business email they need to stay productive.
 Automatic patching eliminates the time and effort of maintaining your system.
 Give your users an in place archive, so they can keep all their important data in one place.
 And provide them with anywhere access to email, calendar, and contacts on all major browsers and across devices.
-Integration with Microsoft Outlook means they’ll enjoy a rich, familiar email experience with offline access.
-Security and reliability—Microsoft Exchange Online helps protect your information with advanced capabilities.
+Integration with Outlook means they’ll enjoy a rich, familiar email experience with offline access.
+Security and reliability — Exchange Online helps protect your information with advanced capabilities.
 Anti malware and anti—spam filtering protect mailboxes.
 Data loss prevention capabilities prevent users from mistakenly sending sensitive information to unauthorized people.

 Microsoft Exchange Server

 Connect Microsoft Active Directory and other on—premises directories to Azure Active Directory in just a few clicks and maintain a consistent set of users, groups, passwords, and devices across both environments.
 Azure Active Directory Connect will integrate your on—premises directories with Azure Active Directory.
 This allows you to provide a common identity for your users for Office 365, Azure, and SaaS applications integrated with Microsoft Azure Active Directory.